-- Brightly coloured fun items you thought were a good idea at the time
+- Brightly colored fun items you thought were a good idea at the time.

 - Oversized fur items which make you look like a bear

-- The short mini skirt which would be better suited to a 20-year-old.
+- The short mini skirt that would be better suited to a 20-year-old.

 - Long flared jeans you never bothered to take up.